136MasterNR/Battles-of-Batch/installer/README.md

-## The installer is not included with the main game, it is only the installer.
+## The installer is not included with the main game, it is only the wizard which helps you install it.